Daniel Lindsay Russell

 Daniel Lindsay Russell Jr. (August 7, 1845 – May 14, 1908) was an American politician who served as the 49th governor of North Carolina, from 1897 to 1901.
 An attorney and judge, he had also been elected as state representative and to the United States Congress, serving from 1879 to 1881.
 Although he fought with the Confederacy during the Civil War, Russell and his father were both Unionists.
 After the war, Russell joined the Republican Party in North Carolina, which was an unusual affiliation for one of the planter class.
 In the postwar period he served as a state judge, as well as in the state and national legislatures.

 Elected on a fusionist ticket in 1896, a collaboration between Republicans and Populists that was victorious over the Democrats, Russell was the first Republican elected as governor in North Carolina since the end of the Reconstruction era in 1877.
 During his term, he approved legislation to extend the franchise by reducing the property requirement; it benefited the white majority in the state as well as blacks.

 To prevent such a political coalition from being successful again, in the 1898 elections Democrats conducted a campaign of fear, stressing white supremacy, and regained power in the state legislature.
-Democrats in the Wilmington Insurrection of 1898, which took place in the largest city, overthrew the elected, biracial government headed by a white mayor and majority white council, beginning two days after the election.
+Democrats in the Wilmington massacre of 1898, which took place in the largest city, overthrew the elected, biracial government headed by a white mayor and majority white council, beginning two days after the election.
 Russell's efforts to suppress the white riot were unsuccessful, and mobs attacked black neighborhoods, driving so many blacks permanently from the city that it became majority white.

 The following year Democrats in the state legislature passed a new constitution over Russell's opposition and without submitting it to voters.
 It effectively disfranchised nearly all blacks and many poor whites.
 As a result, Russell was the last Republican to serve as governor of the state until 1973.